flashtechstudios/flashtechstudios.github.io/README.md

 # Hello there! 👋

-I am themoonmeetsthesun, I love to do music, code, write poems and stories and have fun!
+I am working on turning this shit website into something good LOLOLOLOLOLOL I am themoonmeetsthesun, I love to do music, code, write poems and stories and have fun!

 My projects:<br>